Bam92/abelmbula/content/blog/sum-array/index.md

 sumArray([1, 4, 0, 9, -3]); //logs 11
 ```

-We still have the same result as other methods we used.
+We still have the same result as the other methods we used.
 You can test it on the pen below
 https://codepen.io/bam92/pen/MWwXVQE

 Last, but not least.
 Let use `reduce` method.